oracle/weblogic-toolkit-ui/documentation/staging/1.2/content/navigate/model.md

 ### Design View
 The `Design View` is provided through integration with the [WebLogic Remote Console](https://github.com/oracle/weblogic-remote-console/releases).
 For version details, see [Prerequisites]({{< relref "/setup/prerequisites.md" >}}).

-Upon first access, provide the location of the Remote Console installation directory, then click **Start WebLogic Remote Console**.
+Upon first access, provide the location of the
+Remote Console installation directory, then click **Start WebLogic Remote Console**.

-Then use the WebLogic Server domain configuration pages to create or edit WDT model files.
+Use the Model `Design View` pages to create or edit your WDT model files.
 For reference, see [WDT Model Files](https://oracle.github.io/weblogic-remote-console/userguide/providers/wdt-model/) in the Remote Console documentation.

-Use the Help (?) icon to the left of each field to access summary and detailed help for the field.
+In addition, use the Help (?) icon to the left of each field to access summary and detailed help for the field.
 Or, click the ? icon in the top right of the content pane to toggle the view of the reference information for all of the fields displayed on the page.

-The WDT model file that you configured will be reflected in the `Code View`.
+The WDT model files that you configure will be reflected in the `Code View`.
+Note that currently, the WKTUI supports only a single WDT model file
+(YAML file with the domain definition) per project but the collection of that model file, the variables file, and the archive file can also be referred to as "model files."
+Using the Model `Design View` pages, if you select the "circle/arrow" icon beside a field, a dialog appears with the option of setting the field to a variable.
+The variable will show up in both the model and the variables editor on the `Code View` page.
+Likewise, when adding an application, you supply the path to the EAR, WAR, or JAR file (or directory); that path will be put in the archive editor on the `Code View` page.

+Note that if you create a new model using the `Design View` pages, the `Design View` will insert the `AdminUserName` and `AdminPassword` fields into the `domainInfo` section of the model with their values set to variables whose values you will need to provide.
+This is intended to help you create a domain with all of the required fields.

 ### Code View
 Using an IDE-like layout, the `Code View` provides editor panes for editing the model, variables, and archive files,